Salamek/chromium-kiosk/.docs/README.md

 ### Raspberry Pi

 Installation on Raspberry Pi is a bit different since we use Debian arm64 for Raspberry installs:
-(Official Raspbian images/repos have broken `chromium` package, are missing some `qiosk` dependencies...)
+(Official Raspbian images/repos have broken `chromium` package and are missing some `qiosk` dependencies...)

 1) Download required image (Debian 12) from https://raspi.debian.net/tested-images/ for you Raspberry Pi version